Rodrigo Aguirre

-Rodrigo Sebastián Aguirre Soto (born 1 October 1994) is a Uruguayan professional footballer who plays as a striker for Liga MX club Monterrey.
+Rodrigo Sebastián Aguirre Soto (born 1 October 1994) is a Uruguayan professional footballer who plays as a striker for Liga MX club América and the Uruguay national team.

-Career
+Club career

 Aguirre began his career with Liverpool in Montevideo.
 While at the club he scored 16 goals in 57 matches.
 He was loaned to the newly promoted Serie A team Empoli on 3 July 2014, then went to play in the lower leagues.

 He was loaned again to Serie B team Perugia on 1 February 2016.

 On 4 February 2019, he signed a 3-year contract with Ecuadorian club L.D.U.
 Quito.

 On 20 January 2021, he signed with Liga MX side, Club Necaxa.

 International career

-Under-17
+Youth

-During 2011, Rodrigo played with the under-17 side at the 2011 FIFA U-17 World Cup in Mexico.
-Previously, he played the 2011 South American Under-17 Football Championship in Ecuador.
+As a youth international, Aguirre was part of Uruguayan squads at the 2011 South American Under-17 Football Championship, 2011 FIFA U-17 World Cup and the 2013 South American Youth Football Championship.

+Senior

+On 15 November 2024, Aguirre made his debut in a World Cup qualifier match against Colombia.
+He was featured in the starting line-up and scored his first goal during the second half in the 60th minute of the match.